 The FCC defines the methods that can be used to obtain consent as:

 - Verbal or written consent given before the recording is made.

 - Verbal notification before the recording is made.
 (This is the most common)

 - An audible beep tone repeated at regular intervals during the course of the call.

 Using recordings as legal evidence

 One of the top uses of telephone recorders in business is to deter or protect against lawsuits.
-To do this the consent laws must be observed particular to the state called from and called to.
-Due to interpretation and exceptions particular to individual states the safest course of action is to get consent from both parties by giving verbal notification at the beginning of the call or having an audible beep tone.
+To do this the consent laws must be observed particularly to the state called from and called to.
+Due to interpretation and exceptions particular to individual states, the safest course of action is to get consent from both parties by giving verbal notification at the beginning of the call or having an audible beep tone.